-This account pertains to the Company's 33% equity ownership interest in the common stock of Sony Philippines, Inc. (SPI).
-This investment is related to the Joint Venture Agreement (JVA) executed in 1997 with Sony Corporation of Japan which expired on May 8, 2005.
-On April 11, 2005, the Company received a formal notice of the expiry of the JVA.
-The Company and Sony Corporation have both agreed to pursue negotiations for an equitable settlement of all matters relating to the JVA and its expiration.
+The Group has equity securities pertaining to its 33% equity ownership interest in the common stock of Sony Philippines, Inc. (SPI).
+This investment is related to the Joint Venture Agreement (JVA) executed in 1997 with Sony Corporation of Japan which has expired on May 8, 2005.
+On April 11, 2005, the Group received a formal notice of the expiry of the JVA.
+The Group and Sony Corporation have both agreed to pursue negotiations for an equitable settlement of all matters relating to the JVA and its expiration.

-The Company determined that the fair value of this investment is nil as of December 31, 2023 and 2022.
+The Group determined that the fair value of this investment is nil as of December 31, 2023.